US admits Kabul drone strike mistakenly killed civilians | DW | 17.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A senior US general said the drone strike "tragically killed" as many as 10 civilians, including children.
-At the time, the Pentagon said they destroyed an explosive-laden vehicle heading for Kabul airport.
+At the time, the Pentagon said they hit "IS" terrorists heading to Kabul airport in an explosive-laden vehicle.

 The Pentagon said Friday that a drone strike in the Afghan capital of Kabul last month mistakenly killed civilians rather than terrorists belonging to the "Islamic State" (IS) group.